 The Great Auk penguin

-Starting off the Ballet, The Great Auk is sadly extinct and has been so since the mid nineteenth century.
+Starting off the ballet, The Great Auk is sadly extinct and has been so since the mid-19th century.
 It was the only modern species in the genus Pinguinus.
-The great auk was around 75 to 85 centimetres tall and weighed around 11 lb.
+The great auk was around 75 to 85 centimetres tall and weighed around 11lb.
 It had a black back and a white belly much like penguins we see now though its black beak was heavy and hooked, with grooves on its surface.
 During summer, great auk plumage showed a white patch over each eye whilst during winter, the developed a white band stretching between the eyes.
 A flightless bird, the great auk was a powerful swimmer, a trait that it used in hunting.
 Although agile in the water, it was clumsy on land.
 Much like penguins we study now, great auk pairs mated for life, nested in extremely dense and social colonies.

 The great auk was hunted to extinction for its feathers, meat and eggs.